Waking Up With Migraine: Why??

 Life is busy and isn’t always the migraine sufferer’s best assistant in a treatment plan.
 People are busy with work, families, and many other responsibilities.
 Lack of sleep can be a trigger for a migraine.
 So creating space in your schedule for sleep and rest is not something the migraine patient can afford to live without doing.
 I say this with transparency as I have admitted watching the clock and being accountable for my time is a daily goal and choice.
 It isn’t one of intention to bring harm.
 So much good intention in fact.
 We just have to be diligent about our health.

 Waking Up with Migraine: Compounding Triggers

 Lack of sleep is not only a single trigger, but when combined with other factors it is an even greater recipe for causing an attack.
 Throw in stress, weather changes, and even hormones.
 Then you have a perfect storm or brew for waking up with a migraine instead of a feeling of refreshment.

-This reality reminds us that for the migraine sufferer life is truly about the big picture and though it may seem like a heavier weight at times the little things can sometimes become the big ones.
-We can’t afford to skip a meal, skimp on sleep, or even neglect our own self check ups.
+This reality reminds us that for the person with migraine, life is truly about the big picture and though it may seem like a heavier weight at times the little things can sometimes become the big ones.
+We can’t afford to skip a meal, skimp on sleep, or even neglect our own self-checkups.
 Our health depends on it.

 Waking Up With Hope